What Do You Need for Compositional Generalization in Diffusion Planning?: Appendix

 Hierarchical diffusion appears to be a strong way to incorporate both the benefits of long-horizon planning and short-horizon consistency.
 Besides the empirical benefits shown in the hierarchical diffusion planning papers discussed in \ref{related:diffgen}, more evidence exists that hierarchical models can learn to minimize dynamics error in fewer training steps \cite{du2024compositional}.
 One downside of these methods is that how the task is hierarchically decomposed either needs to be set manually, requiring more tuning, or must rely on a more complex algorithm \cite{li2023hierarchical} which increases implementation cost and other tuning.
 Image models have generally shown that forgoing manually set hierarchy and instead letting models jointly learn both high level structure and low level detail can work well given proper data and architecture decisions.

 One consideration we do not explicitly examine is that using locality to achieve composition necessarily hurts the model's ability to use important information from prior states.
-Long memory can be both a blessing and a curse, as it has found to increase a policy's ability to handle very distant observations \cite{ni2023transformers} but can also create causal confusion between past observations and future actions \cite{de2019causal,wang2019monocular}.
+Long memory can be both a blessing and a curse, as it has found to increase a policy's ability to handle very distant observations \cite{ni2023transformers} but can also replicate undesired correlations (i.e, correlations that are circumstantial and which the model should not replicate) between past observations and future actions \cite{de2019causal,wang2019monocular}.
 The lack of compositionality of non-locally attentive models can be thought of as a form of causal confusion, as they "confuse" specific transitions as being associated with state visitations in the distant pass that may not hold relevance for the future plan.
-However, recent work has found that taking a linear combination of the conditioned diffusion steps on a variety of past history lengths may preserve the benefits of both long-horizon planning and short-horizon composition, so it may be possible to combine the benefits of both together \cite{song2025history}.
+However, recent work has found that taking a linear combination of the conditioned diffusion steps on a variety of past history lengths may preserve the benefits of both long-horizon planning and short-horizon composition, so it may be possible to combine the benefits of both~\cite{song2025history}.